 - Operating System: N/A

-This is one of the most unique writing pads out there that we tested because it combines digital and analogue functionality.
-If you enjoy taking physical notes like us, but also need to be able to save them digitally, then this is the perfect notebook for you.
+This is one of the most unique writing pads that we tested because it combines digital and analog functionality.
+If you enjoy taking physical notes like us but also need to be able to save them digitally, this is the perfect notebook for you.

-We loved how the Rocketbook Frixion pens use actual ink, which can be wiped away with a microfibre cloth.
+We loved how the Rocketbook Frixion pens use actual ink instead of digital ink, which can be wiped away with a microfibre cloth.
 While we think this isn’t entirely necessary, it certainly appeals to people who have never used an e-writer before.
-We found it simple to scan our documents to save them to the cloud, wipe the ink, and start fresh.
+It was also easy for us to scan our documents to the cloud, wipe the ink, and start afresh.

-There are 42 template pages we played around with, including a blank one you can sketch freely in, which can appear quite limiting at first.
-However, we think the set templates actually give this digital writing pad a competitive edge.
-It looks and feels like a physical, weekly diary or writing pad that you can grab from any store.
+There are 42 template pages we played around with, including a blank one you can freely sketch in, which can appear quite limiting at first.
+However, we think the set templates give this digital writing pad a competitive edge.
+It looks and feels like a physical weekly diary or writing pad that you can grab from any store.

-The one catch with this notebook how discovered is how you save your documents and notes.
-What we didn’t like is that we needed to scan our notes from a smartphone in order to save them.
+The one catch with this notebook is how you save your documents and notes.
+We didn’t like that we needed to scan our notes from a smartphone to save them.
 This can become quite tiresome we think, especially if you are like us and fill your templates up quickly.